theapplegates/sequoia1/README.md

 ### Cryptography

-By default it uses the Nettle cryptographic library (version 3.9.1 or up) but it can be used with different cryptographic backends.
+By default it uses the OpenSSL cryptographic library (version 3.9.1 or up) but it can be used with different cryptographic backends.
 At the time of writing, it also supports the native Windows [Cryptographic
 API: Next Generation (CNG)].

-Various backends can be enabled via Cargo features, e.g. `crypto-nettle` or `crypto-cng` and exactly one can be enabled at a time.
+Various backends can be enabled via Cargo features, e.g. `crypto-openssl` or `crypto-cng` and exactly one can be enabled at a time.

-Currently, the `crypto-nettle` feature is enabled by default - regardless of the operating system used.
+Currently, the `crypto-openssl` feature is enabled by default - regardless of the operating system used.
 If you choose to enable a different backend, please make sure to disable the default first.